awslabs/deequ/src/main/scala/com/amazon/deequ/examples/algebraic_states_example.md

   println(s"\t$analyzer: ${metric.value.get}")
 }
 ```
 Executing this code prints the updated metrics for the whole dataset.
-We have 5 records overall, the cardinality of the `ìd` column is also 5, there are still no missing values in the `name` column and the completeness of the `description` column dropped to 0.4.
+We have 5 records overall, the cardinality of the `ìd` column is also 5, there are still no missing values in the `productName` column and the completeness of the `description` column dropped to 0.4.

 ```
 Size(None): 5.0
 ApproxCountDistinct(id,None): 5.0
-Completeness(name,None): 1.0
+Completeness(productName,None): 1.0
 Completeness(description,None): 0.4
 ```
 An [executable version of this example](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/examples/IncrementalMetricsExample.scala) is part of our codebase.